 Benefit adjustment: Benefits are adjusted annually on April 1, according to changes in the consumer price index for the previous year, with a further adjustment based on the net average ordinary time weekly wage.
 The net average ordinary time weekly wage is determined by the quarterly employment survey published by Statistics New Zealand.

-Old-age assistance benefits (means tested): An accommodation supplement, a disability allowance, a special needs grant, and other benefits may be paid.
+Old-age assistance benefits (means tested): The amount of additional assistance depends on earnings, family situation, living conditions, and other factors.

 Permanent Disability Benefits